Benjamin Rush Miller

 Benjamin Miller has explored psychedelic songwriting, spontaneous improvisation and notated scores in quasi-tonality for what seems like eons.
-His primary sound-makers are Guitar and Multiphonic Prepared Guitar, Alto and C-Tenor Saxophone, Analog Tape and Electronic Manipulation, and Voice.
+His primary sound-makers are Guitar & Multiphonic Prepared Guitar, Alto & C-Tenor Saxophone, Analog Tape & Electronic Manipulation, and Voice.
 Collaboration with like-minded artists has been a key element to his work.
 Miller tours internationally, teaches Music and presents unique Creative Workshops for all ages.
 His first novel On the Brink was self-published in 2012.
 Another novel is in the works as well as a full-length screenplay.
 His admittedly untrained Art Work is part of a group showing at 119 Gallery in Lowell, MA this July.
-Miller was born and raised in Ann Arbor Michigan having since formed and collaborated with various ensembles focusing solely on original music with the intent to break boundries.
-He has resided in the NYC metro area since 2003.
+Miller was born and raised in Ann Arbor MI having since formed numerous ensembles focusing solely on original music with the intent to break boundries.

 Photographers on this website are Orin Buck, Bridget Toner, and Bill T. Miller.
 Others are unknown.